cjbnc/ws-standards/proposed/WSSR-2.3-static-key-hmac-authorization.md

 - The CONTENT-MD5 string must contain the base-64 encoded MD5 checksum of the message content data.
 If the message contains no content (as in GET requests) the CONTENT-MD5 should be a an empty string for the purpose of calculating the signature.

-The hmac-sha1 calculation should be seeded using the secret KEYDATA.
+The hmac-sha256 calculation should be seeded using the secret KEYDATA.
 The resulting signature should be base-64 encoded before including it in the NCSU-MAC header.
+The previous iteration of this standard used hmac-sha1 for the signature calculation.
+This is no longer considered secure.

 ### Additional request headers